-Many of us are unhappy with the appearance of our natural teeth and hope that when we get dentures our concerns can be fixed.
-In the case of an overbite, we might be able to do something, but if the overbite is too large, more invasive options may have to be considered.
+Many of us are unhappy with the appearance of our natural teeth and hope that getting dentures will fix our concerns.
+In the case of an overbite, dentures might help, but if the overbite is too large, more invasive options may have to be considered.

 Overbite Is Natural